vulekamali/static-budget-portal/_includes/components/department-budgets/LinksList/README.md

 ## Overview

 A list of actionable links usually associated with a piece of UI directly above or below it.
-Requires an icon from the `components/universal/Icon` Jekyll include for each link.
+Requires an icon from the `components/universal/Icon` Jekyll include for each link if implemented via Jekyll.

+## Jekyll Implementation

-## Props
+## Props (for React Implementation)

 - `listArray`: Pass an array of objects.
 Each objecft represents an link item.
 All properties in obhects are requred, and are as follows:
   - `listArray.id`: Used in React to create `key` attribute